Graphs with nonnegative resistance curvature: Resistance nonnegative graphs

 \section{Resistance nonnegative graphs}

 We return to the main topic of this article.
 Recall the definition of resistance curvature. \begin{definition}[resistance curvature] The \emph{resistance curvature} of a vertex $v\in V$ is

-\end{definition} We make the definitions introduced in Question \ref{q: main question} explicit. \begin{definition}[RN, RP, SRN] A graph is \emph{resistance nonnegative} (RN) if there exist weights $0<c<\infty$ such that $p_v(c)\geq 0$.
-A graph is \emph{resistance positive} (RP) if there exists weights such that $p_v(c)>0$.
-A graph is \emph{strictly resistance nonnegative} (SRN) if it is RN but not RP. \end{definition} We start with some examples; the reader is invited to verify these using other techniques. \begin{example}[RP graph] If $G$ is vertex-transitive, then for constant edge weights $c=1$ we find $p_v(1)=\vert V\vert^{-1}$ for all $v\in V$.
+\end{definition} We make the definitions introduced in Question \ref{q: main question} explicit. \begin{definition}[RN, RP, SRN] A graph is \emph{resistance nonnegative} (RN) if there exist weights $0<c<\infty$ such that $p_v(c)\geq 0$ for all vertices $v$.
+A graph is \emph{resistance positive} (RP) if there exists weights such that $p_v(c)>0$ for all vertices $v$.
+A graph is \emph{strictly resistance nonnegative} (SRN) if it is RN but not RP. \end{definition} Applying the definition, we find that the diamond graph in Example \ref{ex: diamond graph} is RP, as certified by the relative resistances $(\tfrac{3}{5},\dots,\tfrac{3}{5})\in P(G_{\hdiamond})^{\circ}$.
+We further consider the examples in Figure \ref{fig: first examples}. \begin{example}[RP graph] If $G$ is vertex-transitive, then for constant edge weights $c=1$ we find $p_v(1)=\vert V\vert^{-1}$ for all $v\in V$.
 This is shown for instance in \cite[Prop.
 7]{devriendt_2022_curvature}.
 As a result, every vertex-transitive graph is RP.
 In particular, cycle graphs and the Petersen graph are RP. \end{example} \begin{example}[SRN graph] For $n\in\N$, let $G=K_{n,n+1}$ be the near-balanced complete bipartite graph on vertex sets $V_n,V_{n+1}$, and pick constant edge weights $c=1$.
 Since $G$ is edge-transitive, $r_e(1)$ is constant and by Foster's theorem we find $p_v(1)=0$ for $v\in V_n$ and $p_{u}(1)=1/(n+1)$ for $u\in V_{n+1}$.
 Thus $K_{n,n+1}$ is RN.

 Then, for any choice of edge weights $c$, we use Foster's theorem to find that

 So in particular we cannot have $p_v(c)>0$ for all $v\in V_{n}$ and thus $K_{n,n+1}$ must be SRN.
 The same approach works in any bipartite graph, which leads to the following result: \end{example} \begin{proposition} A bipartite graph $G$ is not RN if its bipartition sizes differ by more than one and $G$ is not RP if its bipartition sizes differ. \end{proposition} \begin{example}[not RN graph] Let $G$ be a graph with cut vertex $x$, i.e., $G-x$ is disconnected.
 Following \cite[Prop.
 2]{devriendt_2022_curvature}, we then have that $p_x(c)\leq 0$ with equality if and only if $x$ is an interior vertex in a path graph $G$.
 Thus the only non-biconnected RN graphs are paths, which are SRN. \end{example} \begin{proposition} If $G$ is RN and not biconnected then $G$ is a path, and if $\vert V\vert\geq 3$ it is SRN. \end{proposition}